 Robert Gagne was a psychologist in the field of education.
 One of his most influential ideas was his Nine Events of Instruction.
 The concept has had a significant impact in the instructional approach of many in the world of education.

-This post will briefly explain and cover the Nine Events of Instruction and to explain there application in the classroom.
+This post will briefly explain and cover the Nine Events of Instruction and to explain their application in the classroom.
 The nine events are as follows.

 - Gain learners’ attention.

 - Inform learners of the objectives.

 - Provide “learning guidance”

 - Enhance retention and transfer to the real-world

 Obtaining attention is critical in terms of information processing.
 Unfocused students cannot learn anything.
 How a teacher gains the attention of their students can vary.
 Some use classroom management techniques to obtain behavior such as ringing a bell or raising their hand to indicate that it is time to be quiet.

 It is hard for many to enjoy a journey when they do not know where they are going.
 The same idea applies to many students.
 You need to explain to them what they will do in order for them to enjoy doing it.
 This is one reason for sharing with the students the objectives or purpose of a class.
 It provides a sense of direction and perhaps relevance.